chrisfarms/blobberman/README.md

 # Blobberman

-A massively multiplayer, paint-splashing twist on the classic Bomberman formula.
+A multiplayer, paint-splashing twist on the classic Bomberman formula.

 ## Project Overview